zzzprojects/docs/dynamic-linq.net/pages/getting-started/basic/query-operators.md

 var ofTypeBossB = context.Employees.OfType("Test.Models.Boss");
 ```

-The `Cast`-operator can be used to cast a base-class to the real class.
+The `Cast` operator can be used to cast a base class to the real class.
 Note that this can only work if the cast is valid.

 Example:
 ```csharp